strongloop/loopback-example-user-management/README.md

 4. Create a [password reset form](https://github.com/strongloop/loopback-example-user-management/blob/master/server/views/password-reset.ejs#L2-L17) for the user to enter and confirm their new password
 5. Create an [endpoint to process the password reset](https://github.com/strongloop/loopback-example-user-management/blob/master/server/boot/routes.js#L76-L99)

-- For the `resetPasswordRequest` handler callback, you are provided with an [`info`](https://github.com/strongloop/loopback-example-user-management/blob/master/common/models/user.js#L38) object which contains information related to the user that is requesting the password reset
+- For the `resetPasswordRequest` handler callback, you are provided with an [`info`](https://github.com/strongloop/loopback-example-user-management/blob/master/common/models/user.js#L38) object which contains information related to the user that is requesting the password reset.
+Note that this example is set up to send an initial email to yourself (the FROM and TO fields are the same).
+You will eventually want to change the address in the FROM field.

 ---